 1. Never equate language ability with intelligence

-If your student is struggling to understand something that you think is a simple concept, make sure you’re responding with patience and respect.
+If your student is struggling to understand something you think is a simple concept, make sure you’re responding with patience and respect.
 Your tone, body language, and actions will all reveal your attitude.
 Students pick up on this, no matter how little English they know.
 Remember, learning English is just one slice of their life, and even though you have more skills in this area, they may have more professional and life experience than you do.
 Stay humble and respectful.

 2. Teach casual language and idioms